Dendritic Nix

 Feature Centric instead of Host Centric.

-As noted by Pol Dellaiera in Flipping the Configuration Matrix:
+As noted by Pol Dellaiera in Flipping the Configuration Matrix -a very recommended read-:

 You will notice that you start naming your files around the aspect